-Following their launch in September, the Huawei FreeLace Pro are now available in Europe, where they sell for €119.
+Following their launch in September, HUAWEI FreeLace Pro are available in Europe, where they sell for €119.

 - Total length: 862.4mm

 - Colors: Obsidian Black, Spruce Green, Dawn White

 - Battery: 150mAh

 - ANC: dual ANC, three microphones for call noise reduction

 - Controls: touch (left earbud only), physical keys